 Speckled trout (spotted seatrout) are among the most beautiful saltwater fish found in the Mid Atlantic region.
-The fish have a streamlined body, silvery gray back and white belly.
-The upper parts of the fish have an iridescent sheen and black spots.
-The dorsal and tail fin are also spotted.
+Speckled trout have a streamlined body, silvery gray back and white belly.
+Their upper body, dorsal fin, and tail fin have an iridescent sheen and black spots.

-Speckled trout are caught locally using a variety of methods including fishing with live bait, cut bait, casting artificial lures, and trolling.
+Speckled trout are caught using a variety of methods including fishing with live bait, cut bait, casting artificial lures, and trolling.
 In some areas, speckled trout can be caught by anchoring and bottom fishing with cut peeler crab or soft crab baits.
-Fish are sometimes caught in deep water along a channel edge, but most bait fishing for specks occurs around grass beds in 2-4 feet of water.
+Speckled trout are occasionally caught in deep water along channel edges, but most bait fishing for specks occurs around grass beds in 2-4 feet of water.

 Artificial lures are also popular for shallow water speckled trout fishing.
 Anglers cast small jigs, soft plastics, and other lures around the edges of grass beds, stumps, points, creek mouths, oyster beds, and other areas.

 Fly fishermen employ a flies that mimic bay local baits such as bay anchovies, mummichogs, mullet, spot, shrimp or blue crabs.

 Speckled trout can also be caught by trolling.
 Anglers that troll target speckled trout, striped bass, and red drum with many of the same lures that are used for casting.
 Trolling along the shoreline can be effective, and is useful for locating speckled trout in a large area.